 The plan describes the institutional actors that are responsible for implementation the individual reforms and investments at component level.
 The various actors in charge of the measures are clearly indicated in the description of the components of the plan.
 Sectoral ministries are responsible for the implementation of the specific reforms and investments of the Plan.
 Each line ministry is responsible for providing the necessary capacity to implement and monitor the plan.
 The sectoral ministries or actors involved in the execution of each reform and investment will liaise with the Ministry of Finance which ensures overall coordination with line ministries and the Central Finance and Contracts Agency (CFCA).
-All institutions involved in the implementation of the plan will develop and supplement their internal procedures for the specificity of the plan.
+All institutions involved in the implementation of the plan.